Ivison Macadam: Death

-The grave lies midway along the original eastern path (before the eastern extension) in Portebello Cemetery beside that of his father Col. William Ivison Macadam and near that of his grandfather Stevenson Macadam around 20m to the north.
+The grave lies midway along the original eastern path (before the eastern extension) in Portobello Cemetery beside that of his father Col. William Ivison Macadam and near that of his grandfather Stevenson Macadam around 20m to the north.

 His grave memorial was designed and lettering was carved by Michael Harvey MBE.
 Lady Macadam’s inscription below her husband's was by Dick Reid OBE.